graphology/documentation/docs/attributes.md

   * **source** <span class="code">any</span>: source of the edge.
   * **target** <span class="code">any</span>: target of the edge.
   * **data** <span class="code">object</span>: data to merge.

-**Performance tip**: while this method is convenient, you'll be faster by using the [`#.setEdgeAttribute`](#setedgeattribute) method etc. in most cases and you'll enable renderers reacting to the graph's changes to act more efficiently, for instance.